edzaga/sql-course/lectures/week1/lecture3.rst

 .. index:: basics of relational algebra

 An algebra, in general, consists of operators and atomic operands.
-For in stance, in the algebra of arithmetic, the atomic operands are variables like `r`, and constants like 15.
+For instance, in the algebra of arithmetic, the atomic operands are variables like `r`, and constants like 15.
 The operators are the usual arithmetic ones: